On Petersson norms of generic cusp forms and special values of adjoint $L$-functions for ${\rm GSp}_4$: Proof of Main Theorem

 \subsection{Proof of Proposition \ref{P:main ide}}

 We need the following result on the existence of automorphic representations of $\GL_2(\A_k)$ for a totally real number field $k \neq \Q$.
 The proposition is a simple variant of the results in \cite{Shin2012} and is well-known, but we give a proof for completeness.
 For simplicity, we assume $[k:\Q]$ is odd.
+In fact, we use the following result only for totally real cubic number fields.

 \begin{prop} Assume $k\neq \Q$ is a totally real number field of odd degree.
 Let $v_0$ be a real place of $k$ and $\chi$ a unitary character of $\R^{\times}$.
 For each open neighborhood $U$ of $0$ in $\R$, there exist infinitely many irreducible cuspidal automorphic representations $\sigma$ of $\GL_2(\A_k)$ with trivial central character satisfying the following conditions: \begin{itemize} \item $\sigma_v$ is unramified for all finite places $v$. \item $\sigma_v$ is a discrete series representation for all real places $v \neq v_0$. \item $\sigma_{v_0} = {\rm Ind}_{B(\R)}^{\GL_2(\R)}(\chi|\mbox{ }|^{\sqrt{-1}t}\boxtimes\chi^{-1}|\mbox{ }|^{-\sqrt{-1}t})$ for some $t \in U$. \end{itemize} \end{prop}